CamberwellOnline Blog

 If we start telling the policy makers what we want now the planning can start for future transport improvements and we can judge developments according to the aspirations set out in the strategies.

-18 Responses to “Transporting Camberwell to the future”
+18 thoughts on “Transporting Camberwell to the future”

 A tube will be more cheaper — North London is already well covered by tube…so extending the tram there would be seen as slightly superfluous by some. £15 Billion is a large sum…extending the Bakerloo by 3–4 stations in a southbound direction through Camberwell,Peckham and Lewisham would be a lot cheaper.